 Hugo Santos Ferreira points out that the most recent data from the National Statistics Institute (INE) indicates that "houses [in Portugal] have continued to increase in value, although there have been fewer valuations", which already represents "a difference with Sweden".

-"There's still an imbalance in the market, with high demand and low supply," he insists, stressing that it's "important not to let asset depreciation happen".
+"There's still an imbalance in the market, with high demand and low supply", he insists, stressing that it's "important not to let asset depreciation happen".

-The Chairman of APPII believes that if assets start to depreciate as they have in Sweden - which he doesn't think they will - family wealth will decline, economic, financial and banking risk will increase, and foreign direct investment (FDI) will decline.
+The Chairman of APPII believes that if assets start to depreciate as in Sweden - which he doesn't think they will - family wealth will decline, economic, financial and banking risk will increase, and foreign direct investment (FDI) will decline.

 Despite Sweden's real estate crisis, Pedro Brinca believes that the country has the necessary tools to face this challenge: "Sweden has, in terms of its budgetary position, the capacity to intervene in the sector to alleviate any financial problems, in addition to having its own currency.
-This gives it other means that Portugal does not have," he explains.
+This gives it other means that Portugal does not have", he explains.